 It’s widely accepted that goal-setting is the best way to become more organized, motivated, and successful.
 This is especially true for sales teams, for whom performance is often evaluated through a range of metrics and assessments.
 The exact goals you set for your team will depend on a variety of factors, such as team size, industry, length of sales cycle, and more.

 Table of Contents

 Sales targets pertain to specific parameters that you wish for your sales staff to achieve.
-This can include getting a certain number of deals signed, discovering and cold calling a predetermined number of opportunities that could potentially become clients, and otherwise.
-Hitting sales targets is crucial to the success of your organization; they serve not only as indicators of your team’s efficiency but also whether they are being guided in an appropriate direction, targeting the right prospects, and otherwise.
+This can include getting a certain number of deals signed or discovering and cold calling a predetermined number of opportunities that could potentially become clients.
+Hitting sales targets is crucial to the success of your organization; they serve not only as indicators of your team’s efficiency but also whether they are being guided in an appropriate direction and targeting the right prospects.